 Partnership with Cancer Institute NSW to fund translational research

-Cancer Council NSW and Cancer Institute NSW are collaborating to fund world-class translational research in NSW.
+Cancer Council NSW and Cancer Institute NSW collaborate to fund world-class translational research.

-The Translational Program Grant provides five year funding to support multi-disciplinary approaches to cancer research that will rapidly translate research discoveries into clinical programs and policy.
+Translational Program Grants provide five year funding to support multi-disciplinary approaches to cancer research that will rapidly translate research discoveries into clinical programs and policy.
 This may include programs which focus on the relevance of a biological discovery in human cancer risk, early detection, screening, prevention, diagnosis, prognosis and/or treatment or the translation of known effective treatments into clinical practice across the system by developing a program of practice-based research and dissemination or implementation research.

 Funding is to a maximum of $750,000 per annum x 5 years per application.

 Applications are open to members of the Translational Cancer Research Centres.